AndreisMarco/abalone-classification-and-regression/README.md

-This is the repository of group 12 for the course of "02450 Introduction to Machine Learning" (DTU).
+This is the repository of group 12 for the course of "02450 Introduction to Machine Learning" (DTU).\
+This repository is a copy of [Aleksandar's repo](https://github.com/AleksandarLukic96/02450_Machine_Learning_and_Data_Mining), containing only the project material.

 Group members:
 - Andreis Marco: s243116